-A Cambridge International A or AS Level is recognised around the world by schools, universities and employers.
-The qualifications are accepted as proof of academic ability for entry to universities worldwide.
+A Cambridge International A Level is recognised around the world by schools, universities and employers.
+The qualifications are accepted as proof of academic ability for entry to universities worldwide, though some courses do require specific subjects.
 Cambridge International A Levels typically take two years to complete and offer a flexible course of study that gives students the freedom to select subjects that are right for them.
-Cambridge International AS Levels often represent the first half of an A Level course but may also be taken as a freestanding qualification.
-They are accepted in all UK universities and carry half the weighting of an A Level.
-University course credit and advanced standing is often available for Cambridge International A/AS Levels in countries such as the USA and Canada.
+University course credit and advanced standing is often available for Cambridge International A Levels in countries such as the USA and Canada.
 Learn more at www.cie.org.uk/recognition.